Linus4/Demoreviewzirkel/README.md

 Very simple webapp that assigns players and coach of a team to watch each others POVs.

+Just open the html file in your browser to get started.
+Player names are stored locally so you don't need to type them in every time :)

 If your team does not have a coach, leave the field empty.

 Each player will watch a teammate's demo and write down a few things that they will discuss.
 Discussion should take 15-20 minutes and should be done outside of teampractice, if possible.